Dräxlmaier Group: 1958-1967

-1968–1977
+1968-1977

-In 1968, the growing number of orders prompted Dräxlmaier to expand its Vilsbiburg site.
-As part of the expansion and renovation, the company set up its own mould and tool production, and installed its first computer system.
+The continuing increase in orders encouraged Dräxlmaier to expand its site in Vislbiburg in 1968.
+This led to the creation of its own mold-and-tool shop and the first computer system.
 In the same year, construction began on a new production and administration building.
-Audi and Volkswagen were supplied with products made by the Dräxlmaier Group starting in 1969 and 1971, respectively.

-With a production site in Tunisia, international expansion began in 1974.
-In the following years, numerous other locations abroad were opened, including a production plant for wiring harnesses and interior components in Canada (1976).
+Audi and Volkswagen AG were supplied with products starting 1969 and 1971, respectively.
+International expansion began in 1974 with production in Tunisia.
+In the following years, further international locations were opened, including a production plant for wiring harnesses and interior components in Ontario, Canada (1976).